CodeYourFuture/Portfolio/README.md

 # Portfolio

+_You **must** have completed the [first iteration](https://github.com/CodeYourFuture/Portfolio/tree/Module-HTML-CSS) of this coursework before starting this coursework._

 Module 2 iteration of your portfolio.
 We're adding a new case study for another project you've worked on.
 You can choose anything.

 _Keep your changes simple!_